chhopsky/fidget/README.md

 # fidget
-a little web site to occupy your fingers
+web pages to occupy your little fingers